1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 • Bleeding from the rectum

-• Cramping or pressure in the lower abdomen
+• Cramping and pressure of the lower abdomen

 • Diarrhea or loose stools